-What had had just happened to the light?
+What had just happened to the light, she thought.
 What blew her disguise?
-Had Kyuubey known how bad she panicked?
+Had Kyubey known how bad she panicked?
 She should have thrown the dagger right away instead of grasping it for comfort like a baby's safety blanket.

 Two goats- No. Four goats came into the clearing.
 After surveying the area, one of them went down on all fours and began sniffing at the dead goat's corpse.
 The rest spread out, encircling the place.
 Violet would have ran away, but her cloak warned her that the slightest movement caused imperfections in her camouflage.
 The enchantment was just too crude and rushed.
 All she could do was stay still and hope that the lighting wouldn't change again.

-The other three went down on all fours and charged in unison towards a flurry of daggers.
+The other three went down on all fours and charged in unison towards her flurry of daggers.
 The one in front was struck in the neck.
 When it fell on its side, the goat behind it tripped and fell on its comrade.
-The fall saved it and the dagger meant for the goat flew harmlessly over its head.
+The fall saved it and the dagger meant for it flew over its head.

 It had to be over.
 It had to be.
 She couldn't take any more, the pain and the gore was too much.
 Then, the goat began to eat the flesh of its former comrade, believing it to be her.
 That's when it was too much for Violet.
 She tried to close her eyes to hide the sight of the gore, but couldn't escape the vivid mental image she had to invent when forming the illusion.
 Against her will to survive, she vomited.